lumentut/ng-ripple-module/README.md

     <br>
     <h2>Ionic button</h2>
     <p>It is better not to use ion-button directive directly.
 It is highly recomended to use its css class instead.
-These are for example only.<p>
+These are for example only.
+If not you will get a double ripple effect.
+The origin of Ionic fipple effect will appear if you run in desktop browser.<p>
     <p>
       <button ion-button color="light" block ripple>Light</button>
     </p>